Submitting an Essential Traveller application

 Travellers who make their submission to travel to Tasmania and receive their G2G PASS QR code before travelling will be able to quickly pass through Tasmanian ports on arrival.

 The border process will be delayed if you do not have your G2G PASS QR code when you arrive.
 Biosecurity Tasmania officers will ask you to register your travel on the G2G PASS website.
 If you are unable to complete the online application, Biosecurity Tasmania officers will be available to assist.
-Processing time is at least three business days.

 If you arrive in Tasmania without a quarantine exemption, you will be required to quarantine until you are advised that an exemption has been granted.
-If you are not a Tasmanian resident, or are symptomatic of COVID-19, or have been in close contact with a COVID-19 case in the 14 days prior to travel; or have been overseas within 14 days of arrival to Tasmania, you will be required to quarantine at government-designated accommodation.
+If you are not a Tasmanian resident, or are symptomatic of COVID-19, or have been in close contact with a COVID-19 case in the 14 days prior to travel; or have been overseas 14 days prior to arrival to Tasmania, you will be required to quarantine at government-designated accommodation.

 If you are a Tasmanian resident, and have proof of this, you will be required to quarantine at your residence in Tasmania - unless you have been in a high-risk area in the 14 days prior to arrival in Tasmania, in which case you will quarantine in government-designated accommodation.